pingcap/docs/blocklist-control-plan.md

     - The `store_type` `tidb` decides whether the expression can be executed in other TiDB Server when reading the TiDB memory table.
     - The `store_type` `tikv` decides whether the expression can be executed in TiKV Server's Coprocessor component.
     - The `store_type` `tiflash` decides whether the expression can be executed in TiFlash Server's Coprocessor component.
-+ `reason`: To record the reason why this expression is added to the blacklist.
++ `reason`: To record the reason why this expression is added to the blocklist.

 ### Usage

-#### Add to the blacklist
+#### Add to the blocklist

-Using the following procedures if you want to add one or more expressions to the blacklist:
+Using the following procedures if you want to add one or more expressions to the blocklist:

 1. Insert the corresponding function name or operator name and the set of components you want to disable the pushdown to the table `mysql.expr_pushdown_blacklist`.

 2. Execute `admin reload expr_pushdown_blacklist`.

-### Remove from the blacklist
+### Remove from the blocklist

-Using the following procedures if you want to remove one or more expressions from the blacklist:
+Using the following procedures if you want to remove one or more expressions from the blocklist:

 1. Delete the corresponding function name or operator name and the set of components you want to disable the pushdown from the table `mysql.expr_pushdown_blacklist`.